Shariful7834/HA-EnergyManagement-Exception-Handling/README.md

    - Handled the version control system and project requirements.

 2. **Mahdi**:
-   - Focuses on implemting re-throwing, and managment resources and chaining.
+   - Focuses on implemting re-throwing, and resources management and chaining.
-   - Responsible for error handling and writing project documentation, including test cases and setup instructions.
+   - Responsible for error handling and writing project documentation.
+   - Writing test cases.

 ---